jvansch1/ycharts-wiki/YCharts-Project-Management-in-Pivotal-Tracker.md

 ## Current/Backlog/Icebox
 The Current, Backlog and Icebox columns of a project board should contain tickets that are in specific states.
 Care should be taken by each engineer to ensure their tickets are in the right column.

 *Current* - Represents works that the engineer is currently working on, or has finished working on and is awaiting review. **Nothing** else should be in current.

-*Backlog* - Represents the next
+Looking at the Current column anyone should be able to see what any member of a team is working on.

+*Backlog* - Represents work that is scheduled to happen next.
+They should be roughly ordered by the order in which they will be done.
+Tickets should only be in backlog if they are 100% going to get done at some point.
+Looking at the Backlog column anyone should be able to tell roughly how many weeks of work a team currently has scheduled.
+In other words, if a teams' backlog is 5 weeks long, we should know that they will not be able to take on any additional projects for 5 weeks.
+The backlog should be groomed at least bi-weekly by engineering leaders to ensure it accurately reflects what the team is scheduled to work on.

+*Icebox* - Represents vague work or ideas that may turn into real/scheduled work at some point.
+An engineer may create a ticket in the icebox based on an idea they had while doing other work.
+Engineering leaders may create a ticket or tickets in icebox for work they'd like to see done that is not critical to any project being successfully delivered.
+Icebox is generally a place to stick work / ideas that we don't want to forget, but that may never actually get done.

 ## Epics

+## Bugs
+Bugs typically come in two forms

 # Ticket Management